Daniel P Gross

 Finally, I copy the generated summary and paste it into the top of the original Apple Notes note (the one that contains the recording).

 That’s it.
-The raw recording is there if I ever want it, but the thing I actually read later is the summary.
+The raw recording is there if I ever want it, but the summary is what I’ll usually refer back to later.

 Privacy and tradeoffs